zaibon/py-dmidecode/README.md

 # py-dmidecode

-Small tool that parses ouput of dmidecode command
+Small tool that parses output of dmidecode command

 ## How to use
 ```python